 I loooooooooove casseroles for entertaining because they’re super easy to make in advance and super easy to store and reheat.

-They’re also super delicious, too.
+They’re also delicious.

 Here are a few of the things I’ve learned about this mashed potato casserole over the years that might help you as you make it to entertain your people:

 - Make it in advance.
-You can put this casserole together 2-3 days beforehand, and keep the casserole dish covered in the fridge before you bake it on the day of your event.
+You can put this casserole together 2-3 days beforehand, and keep the dish covered in the fridge before you bake it on the day of your event.

 - Leave out the garlic if you don’t like it (or if your guests don’t, too).
 We adore garlic in our house because garlic adds amazing flavor… but I know not everyone’s tastebuds are like ours.
 If you’re skeptical or worried about using garlic, leave it out, and sprinkle some granulated garlic into the mashed potatoes along with the salt and pepper once you’ve whipped them up.
 Go by taste, and make your measurements confidently.